|My one-word for 2019-2020 school year and the objectives that will lead me in that direction.|

 - Review supply list.
 Make sure that every child has supplies he/she needs.
 Organize and store supplies.
 Collect summer math study packets (review in evening).

 - Review and practice transition and lunch routines.
-Review schedule.
+Then time for lunch.

 - Tell the story of our United States Constitution, and review school handbook which is like a constitution for our school.
 What makes our school handbook similar or dissimilar to the United States constitution?
 Active Reading: The Student Handbook: What do we do well and what can we get better at--how can we shortlist the handbook rules and protocols to a memorable phrase, sign, poem, or acronym?
 How can we make these rules and protocols are own?